 Tradition and common usage are very strong in soccer.
 Nowhere is this more true than in the definition of "outside agent."
 An "outside agent" (under any portion of the Laws of the Game) is anything that enters the field without the permission of the referee and plays or misdirects the ball or otherwise interferes with the game.
 This means that substitutes can be outside agents in some cases, as can dogs or coaches or spectators.
-Interference by an outside agent and the ball or players will result in the referee declaring a stoppage of play, restarting with a dropped ball where the ball was when play was stopped (subject to the special circumstances mentioned in Law 8).
-See Advice 10.7 and 14.7 for further guidance on dealing with outside interference.
+Interference by any outside agent other than a substitute illegally on the field will result in the referee declaring a stoppage of play, restarting with a dropped ball where the ball was when play was stopped (subject to the special circumstances mentioned in Law 8).
+See Advice 3.17-3.20, 9.2, 10.7 and 14.7 for further guidance on dealing with outside interference.
+If the interference is by a substitute who has entered the field of play without the permission of the referee, the restart is an indirect free kick where the ball was when play was stopped (subject to the substitute is cautioned and shown the yellow card.